-In October 2019 the Danish parliament passed a bill that introduced an access to administrative deprivation of Danish citizenship for persons with dual citizenship.
-Previously citizenship could only be deprived by a court of justice.
+In October 2019, the Danish parliament passed a bill that introduced an access for the Danish authorities to deprive persons of their Danish citizenship administratively for persons with dual citizenship.
+Previously, citizenship could only be deprived by a court of justice.